jakes516/googledrive_file_patcher/README.md

 - [Google Developers Console](https://console.developers.google.com/)

 ##### **IMPORTANT**
-Be sure to rename the provided *Credentials_placeholder* directory to "Credentials" and the rename the existing *client_credentials_placeholder.json* file to "client_credentials.json".
+Be sure to rename the provided [*Credentials_placeholder*](patcher/Credentials_placeholder) directory to "Credentials" and the rename the existing [*client_credentials_placeholder.json*](patcher/Credentials_placeholder/client_credentials_placeholder.json) file to "client_credentials.json".
 The patcher functions depend on these specific credential file names for relative paths.

-Once you have generated the Client Secret, Client ID, and refresh token credentials open the *client_credentials.json* file and enter/paste them into the labeled placeholder spots.
+Once you have generated the Client Secret, Client ID, and refresh token credentials open the newly-named *client_credentials.json* file and enter/paste them into the labeled placeholder spots.
 Be sure to add the *Credentials* directory to your .gitignore (save patcher/Credentials/ in .gitignore) as this info grants access to your account.